-Sale Sharks have announced that former player and coach Steve Diamond will join the club as Executive Director of Sport from 1st February.
-Steve will be responsible for all rugby related matters including player recruitment, the coaching, medical and support staff, on field performance and the management of all rugby related budgets.
+Sale Sharks have announced that former player and coach Steve Diamond will join the club as Executive Director of Sport from 1 February.
+Steve will be responsible for all rugby-related matters including player recruitment, the coaching, medical and support staff, on-field performance and the management of all rugby-related budgets.

-Steve initially joined the club as a player back in 1990 going on to make 290 appearances for Sale FC and then Sale Sharks.
-His playing career included appearances for England ‘A’, The North and the Barbarians.
-He played in the 1997 Pilkington Cup Final for Sale against Leicester and in 2000 scored the try versus Newcastle Falcons that kept the club in the Premiership.
-He was then appointed coach of the club in March 2001 with Jim Mallinder and in his first full season in charge helped to guide the Sharks to second place in the Premiership and victory in the Parker Pen European Challenge Shield – the club’s first major trophy in over 140 years.
+Steve initially joined the club as a player back in 1990, going on to make 290 appearances for Sale FC and then Sale Sharks.
+His playing career included appearances for England A, the North and the Barbarians.
+He played in the 1997 Pilkington Cup final for Sale against Leicester and in 2000 scored the try against Newcastle that kept the club in the Premiership.

 He was appointed coach of the club in March 2001 with Jim Mallinder and in his first full season in charge helped to guide the Sharks to second place in the Premiership and victory in the Parker Pen European Challenge Shield – the club’s first major trophy in more than 140 years.

 Diamond was responsible for signing players such as Kevin Yates, Jason White and Andrew Sheridan to the Sharks and gave debuts to current first-teamers Mark Cueto and Chris Jones.
 He went on to coach England Saxons in the Churchill Cup, then became director of rugby at Saracens before joining Northampton Saints in his last position of Head of Recruitment.

 He also successfully coached Russia to a place at the 2011 World Cup in New Zealand but will now step down from that role to take on the Sale Sharks position full time.